jasmith188/ReadmeGenerator/readme2.md

 ## Installation
-clone it into your GitHub repository
+clone this into your GitHub new repository and make surre to include a README file

 ## Usage
-this is a readme
+for a repository

 ## Credits
 undefined

 ## License
 ISC

 ---

 ## Badges